Nexmo/nexmo-developer/_documentation/en/messages/code-snippets/message-status.md

 ## Try it out

-The webhook is invoked on change in [inbound message](/messages/code-snippets/sms/send-sms) status and the message status is printed to the console.
+The webhook is invoked on change in the [sent message](/messages/code-snippets/sms/send-sms) status and the message status is printed to the console.